-- I would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay respect to Elders past, present and emerging; - I would like to acknowledge the Whadjuk people from the Noongar nation who are the Traditional Owners of this land we are meeting/gathering on today; - I acknowledge the traditional lands of the Whadjuk Noongar people.
-We pay our respect to their Elders, past, present and emerging and we recognise their strength and resilience. - I would like to acknowledge the Traditional Owners of this land, the Noongar people, on whose land we are meeting, and pay my respects to the Elders past, present and emerging for they hold the memories, the traditions, the culture and hopes of Aboriginal and Torres Strait Islander Australia; - I would like to acknowledge the traditional custodians of the land, the Noongar people, and pay my respects to Elders, past and present.
+- I would like to acknowledge the Traditional Owners of the land, the Whadjuk people of the Noongar nation and pay respects to Elders past and present. - I would like to acknowledge the Whadjuk people from the Noongar nation who are the Traditional Owners of this land we are meeting/gathering on today. - I acknowledge the traditional lands of the Whadjuk Noongar people.
+We pay our respect to their Elders past and present and we recognise their strength and resilience. - I would like to acknowledge the Traditional Owners of this land, the Noongar people, on whose land we are meeting, and pay my respects to the Elders past and present.
+We would also like to acknowledge all Aboriginal and Torres Strait Islander Elders for they hold the memories, the traditions, the culture and hopes of Aboriginal and Torres Strait Islander Australia. - I would like to acknowledge the traditional custodians of the land, the Noongar people, and pay my respects to Elders, past and present.